 - Giving visitors, members and donors great value for their investment

 - Ensuring that the Zoo remains one of Northeast Ohio’s preeminent destinations

-The Zoo Society maintains the largest membership program in Northeast Ohio, with 42,500 households as current members.
-More than 1.1 million people visit the Zoo each year, making it the most visited destination in the region.
+The Zoo Society serves the largest membership base in Northeast Ohio (40,000 households), raises significant support for education, conservation and capital improvements, and advocates for the Zoo as a leading regional priority.
+More than 1 million people visit the Zoo each year, making it the most visited destination in the region.